SemiringInc/JSON-NLP/README.md

 ## Copyright, License, Citing

 For licensing details see the LICENSE file.
-All NLP-Lab code is published under the Apache License Version 2.0.
+The JSON-NLP code and specification are published under the Apache License Version 2.0.

 To cite this work, refer to the paper: